-When you tag a task in Asana with a pre-defined tag, Zapier can automatically trigger checklists and paste the checklist URL in Asana.
-This means you can run things like blog pre-publish checklists without having to switch apps, and automatically keep a log of Process Street activity in Asana without copying and pasting.
+When you tag a task in Asana with a pre-defined tag, Zapier can automatically trigger workflow runs and paste the run URL into Asana.
+This means you can run blog pre-publish workflows without having to switch apps, and automatically keep a log of Process Street activity in Asana without copying and pasting.

 - A company wants to use Asana to manage their blog content creation

-- The company wants to run a pre-publish checklist when the Asana task is tagged with ‘prepublish’, and then add the checklist URL to Asana for easy access
+- The company wants to run a pre-publish workflow when the Asana task is tagged with “prepublish”, and then add the workflow run URL to Asana for easy access

-- We will add a hidden field to a Process Street template
+- We will add a hidden field to a Process Street workflow

-- We will create a zap in Zapier to run a Process Street checklist when an Asana task is tagged
+- We will create a zap in Zapier to run a Process Street workflow when a task is tagged in Asana

-- We will create another zap in Zapier to listen for new checklists
+- We will create another zap in Zapier to listen for new workflow runs

-- We will configure the zap to paste the checklist URL back into the Asana task
+- We will configure the zap to paste the workflow run URL back into the Asana task

 Let’s look at how we can do this.